Visit to Malta with Mufti Ahmad Khanpuri and Colleagues

-We leave Fort Verdala and head to a local muṣalla, Masjid Ar-Rahmah in Birkirkara where we perform Maghrib Ṣalāh.
+We leave Fort Pembroke and head to a local muṣalla, Masjid Ar-Rahmah in Birkirkara where we perform Maghrib Ṣalāh.
 After Ṣalāh, Mufti Ahmad Khanpuri delivers a short speech in Urdu, I translate into Arabic and English.
 We return to Al Fateh Mosque in Floriana where we are staying, and on route Mawlana Hanif and I collect some food from a local takeaway.
 There are several Halal food outlets in Malta.

 Profound reflection of Shaykh al-Hind